Getting Books for Members

-Shipping through Amazon to ship to multiple locations (i.e. people's houses).
-This might be a good option if you need the books especially quickly (e.g. for an upcoming reading group).
+You can also ship through Amazon to ship to multiple locations (i.e. people's houses).
 Note that you'll need delivery details, a phone number of the recipient, and in some countries, a form of ID.

 You can also allow the participants to buy the book themselves and get reimbursed if they prefer, but we recommend not making this the default option.

 eBooks. eBooks are one of the cheaper options available, and can be least difficult to ship, but note that many participants may be less likely to read an eBook rather than a physical book or an audiobook.

 A few ways you can gift ebooks for participants:

 Kindle: This generally only works for people with Amazon US accounts.